All the info you need to pick the perfect pair of vegan hiking boots for your adventures!

-Others might be labelled as vegan leather shoes, non-leather hiking boots, leather-free hiking boots, organic boots etc. and with these you should have a bit more caution.
-They might be organic, fairtrade or not use leather but might still use animal products.
+Others might be labelled as vegan leather shoes, non-leather hiking boots, leather-free hiking boots, organic boots etc. and with these, you should have a bit more caution.
+They might be organic, fairtrade and might not use leather, but they still might use animal products.

 First step – check the main materials and upper for leather products

 Most non-vegan boots use leather in the upper, but as it’s a more expensive material it tends to be clearly stated.

 There may be a leather symbol (shown in the photo below) or say things like genuine leather, leather upper, leather, coated leather, suede, nubuck (a type of leather) or suede leather.
 This can be written on the sole of the shoe or inside under the tongue – this is NOT vegan-friendly.

 Second step – look for animal-derived glue & other issues

 Many leather-free hiking boots still contain glue, dye or other smaller elements which aren’t vegan-friendly.
 For this reason, be careful assuming that items labelled as leather-free are completely vegan.

 4. Some tips for finding 100% animal-free boots

 - If you’re shopping online then look for the details, features or product info section to see if leather is listed and lookout for vegan materials

 - On a brand’s website, search for vegan, normally this shows information if available

 - If you’re shopping in-store, ask one of the shop workers or look on the shoe themselves for the leather markings listed above

 - Some shoes are now labelled as vegan or vegan-friendly (winning!)

 - It’s important to note that organic or fairtrade does not automatically mean it’s vegan

-- To be 100% sure, contact the companies
+- To be 100% sure which hiking boots are vegan, contact the companies